flatironinstitute/ccn-software-fens-2026/docs/source/full/group_projects/04_01_place_cells.md

 <div class="render-all">

-In this tutorial we will review more advanced applications of pynapple; tuning curves, signal processing, and decoding; as well as fitting GLMs to the data using NeMoS.
+In this series of notebooks, we will review more advanced applications of pynapple; tuning curves, signal processing, and decoding; as well as fitting GLMs to the data using NeMoS.
 We'll apply these methods to demonstrate and visualize some well-known physiological properties of hippocampal activity, specifically phase presession of place cells and sequential coordination of place cell activity during theta oscillations.

-This notebook is separated into 5 Parts:
+This series is split into 4 notebooks:
-1. Data wrangling
+1. (This notebook) Data wrangling, 1D neural tuning, and model fitting
-2. 1D neural tuning and model fitting
+2. Signal processing
-3. Signal processing
+3. 2D neural tuning and model fitting
-4. 2D neural tuning and model fitting
+4. Neural decoding

-5. Neural decoding
+You should all start by completing the first notebook.
+Afterwards, you can choose any notebook that looks most interesting to you!

 </div>